iotaledger/tips/text/0015-binary-to-ternary-encoding/0015-binary-to-ternary-encoding.md

 # Rationale and alternatives

-There are several ways to convert binary data into ternaray, e.g.
+There are several ways to convert binary data into ternary, e.g.
  - the conversion used as part of the [Kerl](https://github.com/iotaledger/kerl/blob/master/IOTA-Kerl-spec.md) hash function encoding chunks of 48 bytes as 242 trits,
  - or by encoding each bit as one trit with the corresponding value.